Vietnamese Braised Pork With Eggs

 At first, we have to buy ingredients: a coconut, spices (salt, garlic, sugar, pepper, red chili), fish sauce, caramel (nuoc mau), eggs (duck eggs are better) and pork.
 You can choose lean pork, pork belly, pork leg or all of them.
 The caramel sauce is a must for this dish to provide color and flavor to the pork.
 If you couldn’t find it at the market, just cook sugar and a little water in a pan for a while until the liquid turns brown and a little gelatinous.

-The pork must be washed carefully before being cut into medium sized square pieces and marinated with spices, fish sauce and caramel.
-After a few hour, the pork meat should be cooked in a big pot with coconut water.
+The pork must be washed carefully before being cut into medium sized square pieces and marinated with spices, fish sauce, and caramel.
+After a few hours, the pork meat should be cooked in a big pot with coconut water.
 The eggs must be boiled, peeled and put into the pot about 1 hour before the pork is cooked well.
-When it’s ready, the eggs absorb the caramel flavors, the fats and colagens are tender.
+When it’s ready, the eggs absorb the caramel flavors, the fats and collagens are tender.
 The caramel sauce infuses the eggs and pork with a deeply rich and slightly sweet flavor.
 The coconut water will mostly cook off and leave a slight sweetness to the pork.

 It isn’t hard to cook Vietnamese Braised Pork With Eggs but patience is required.
 No oil is added with the cooking technique so that it’s lower in fat in comparison to frying or sauteing.
 The nutrients aren’t leached out into the water like boiling.
 So that Braised Pork is very healthy.

 The food is usually served with steamed rice and cucumber, Vietnamese herbs (coriander, basil, salad…) or pickles from daikon, small onion, carrot.
-It’s perfect to enjoy them on rainy day with family.
+It’s perfect to enjoy them on a rainy day with family.
 Braised pork in caramel with eggs is a must dish in the tray of foods at Tet festival.
 Vietnamese people who are far from home for business or studying always want to come back home to enjoy a home meal with the braised pork.